Best Reflective Gear for Running in the Dark

 What we liked: comfortable fit, functional pockets, high visibility

-What we didn't like: fewer choices for men’s fit reflective running shorts out there
+What could be better: fewer choices for men’s fit reflective running shorts out there

 The Brooks Run Visible 2.0 reflective line also has reflective shorts options for both men and women.
 While there are not as many reflective shorts designed for men on the market, many shorts have reflective features that can help you stay visible.